mynameajeff/lil-lexer/README.md

 This lexer has a few neat features:
   - Regex Support for token rules (rule definitions must have the optional parameter `isRegex` set to True)
-  - for multiple matches for a single token name, a list can be passed instead and tokens of the same name will be created for all the items in the list, but the state of the `isRegex` parameter will be applied to all of those resulting tokens.
+  - For multiple matches for a single token name, a list can be passed instead and tokens of the same name will be created for all the items in the list, but the state of the `isRegex` parameter will be applied to all of those resulting tokens.
-  - for tokens of a similar name (e.g. `ADD-OPERAND`, `MUL-OPERAND`), you could simply pass a string `@-OPERAND`(the @ is what is replaced, and more than one is allowed), and a dictionary to the .add method of the lexer.Lexer object, which contains the difference(key), and the value of the token.
+  - For tokens of a similar name (e.g. `ADD-OPERAND`, `MUL-OPERAND`), you could simply pass a string `@-OPERAND`(the @ is what is replaced, and more than one is allowed), and a dictionary to the .add method of the lexer.Lexer object, which contains the difference(key), and the value of the token.
   - The dict/list rule features can be nested.

 Alongside those, it also has caveats: